adiooooos/AAP_Starter_Pack_For_Playbooks/14_sshd_fix/README.md

-## Scenario 16 – SSH Connection Troubleshooting & Auto‑Remediation
+## SSH Connection Troubleshooting & Auto‑Remediation

 This scenario is part of the AAP Starter Pack and demonstrates how to automatically diagnose and remediate common SSH connectivity issues on RHEL/CentOS 7/8/9 using Ansible Automation Platform best practices.
 The playbook focuses on safety, observability, and repeatability: strong OS and input validation, idempotent tasks, detailed reports, and clear client‑side guidance.